Irresponsible AI: big tech's influence on AI research and associated impacts: Conclusion

 \section{Conclusion}

 Computer science and machine learning research may be able to provide technology and tools to improve human well-being.
 However, the current trends in AI are leaving societal and environmental footprints that seem at times to overshadow the potential benefits.
 In this paper, we have reviewed literature arguing that the disproportionate influence of big tech in AI research, development, and deployment significantly contributes to these harms and negative impacts.
 Our review then highlights, in turn, how big tech's accumulation of wealth and power, and its use of these to influence AI, may indeed be traced to features of the capitalist economy.
-We hope that this review will be helpful for AI researchers who may not yet have come across the literature we reference, and that our list of strategies in section \ref{sec:solutions} might inspire our colleagues to join in taking steps to mitigate big tech's irresponsible influence.
+While we focused on the largest of the big tech companies, the mechanisms of influence on AI research and their associated impacts we described can also apply to smaller industrial actors---whose priorities may arguably cascade down from big tech---which, in turn, can influence AI research, albeit at a smaller scale.
+Therefore, while acknowledging the major role played by big tech in irresponsible AI development, we invite AI researchers to an exercise of critical thinking that goes beyond categorising companies into big tech or not, in order to learn to recognise irresponsible AI practices, and mechanisms leading to it in contexts where they may not be obvious.
+We hope the strategies presented in \cref{sec:solutions} might inspire our colleagues to join us in taking steps to mitigate big tech's influence on irresponsible AI development.
+Science and technology developed both by and for the people have the potential of equitably serving us all.